 Giving back to others for what we have is one of our most important values.
-A complete education is one that seeks understanding of others in different life circumstances from our own.
+A complete education is one that seeks an understanding of others in different life circumstances from our own.
 Our students have had a long tradition of being involved in helping the neighboring communities.
 All students must complete at least 60 hours of community service as part of their social studies and graduation requirements.

 Every student needs to complete 60 hours of service before graduation.

-- volunteering for Indian Hill School District
+- volunteering for Indian Hill School District.

-These hours must be completed outside the school day.To be considered for National Honor Society students need additional hours of service:
+These hours must be completed outside the school day.To be considered for National Honor Society students need additional hours of service

-- Juniors and Seniors: 20 hours (up to 10 Red and 10 White)
+- Juniors and Seniors: 20 hours per year (at least 10 White, no more than 10 Red)

 Again, National Honor Society members need additional hours.